 The following table shows possible cases where each event handler can be called.

 - A new message is created as a real-time event.

 - A message is deleted as a real-time event.

 - A message is updated as a real-time event.

 - The channel information that is included in the user's current chat view is updated as a real-time event.

 - The current channel is deleted as a real-time event.

 - A huge gap is detected through background sync.
 In this case, you need to dispose of the view and create a new

 A gap can be created for many reasons, such as when a user has been offline for days.
-When the client app comes back online, the Chat SDK checks with Sendbird server to see if there are any new messages.
-If it detects more than 300 messages missing in the local cache compared to the remote server, the SDK determines that there is a huge gap and the
+When the client app comes back online, the Chat SDK checks with the Sendbird server to see if there are any new messages.
+If it detects that more than 300 messages are missing in the local cache compared to the Sendbird server, the SDK determines that there is a huge gap and

 In this case, the existing